The International Bachelor's degree admission 2015 is now closed for applications.

 Your application results

-- The final result of your application will be announced by late April.
+- The final result of your application will be announced on Friday 17.
+April (by email).

 You are not considered an international applicant if you are: